 We process for this purpose when we:

-We may process special category data with your consent where we use it:
+We may process special category data with your consent where we use it to:

-- to operate and keep a record of any additional learning support processes you require
+- Operate and keep a record of any additional learning support processes you require

-- to operate and keep a record of any extenuating circumstances you require
+- Operate and keep a record of any extenuating circumstances you require.

 You are free to decide whether or not to provide this data and there are no consequences if you choose not to provide it.

-These processes are managed by the University’s Additional Learning Support service based in the Library and Learning Support department.
-They have a separate privacy notice which details how and why they process your data which you can obtain from firstname.lastname@example.org
+These processes are managed by the University’s Additional Learning Support service based in the Library and Learning Support Department.
+They have a separate privacy notice which details how and why they process your data which you can obtain by emailing the Information Compliance Unit.

 The University processes personal data and special category data in accordance with data protection legislation and its own Data Protection Policy.